EPAS Mock-Election at USP College – Results and Analysis

 Analysis

-When comparing the two campuses and the difference between students and staff, we can see that there were some differences between Seevic and Palmer's campus.
-The largest difference between the Seevic and Palmer's student vote was with the Reform UK vote, where in Seevic their vote share was 8%, in Palmer’s their vote share was almost three times that at 22%.
-This meant that Reform UK came fourth in Seevic for students, whereas for Palmer's Reform UK came second for students.
-The other main difference between the student votes was with the Greens, which received a 52% vote share in Seevic, but only 42% in Palmer's, a full 10% difference between the two, however since the Greens won in both votes anyway this is not particularly significant.
-Lastly, the Lib Dems student vote share was 5% larger in Palmer's compared to Seevic, whilst the Conservatives received an extra 4% vote share in the Seevic student vote.
+When comparing the two campuses and the difference between students and staff, we can see that there were some differences between Seevic and Palmer's campuses.
+The largest difference between the Seevic and Palmer's student vote was with regard to the vote for Reform UK: in Seevic their vote share was 8%, in Palmer’s it was almost three times that at 22%.
+This meant that Reform UK came fourth in Seevic amongst students, whereas in Palmer's Reform UK came second.
+The other main difference votes was with the Greens, which received 52% of all student votes in Seevic, compared to 42% in Palmer's.
+The Lib Dems student vote share was 5% larger in Palmer's compared to Seevic, whilst the Conservatives received an extra 4% of votes amongst Seevic students.

 Analysis